Redirecting URLs: How To Use & Implement 301 Redirects

 Google Search Console

 To check that a URL redirects in Google Search Console, you can use the URL Inspection tool by entering a URL in the search box at the top of the screen.

 Google Search Console will then return the results indicating what they know about the URL.
 If Google’s bots have previously crawled the URL, you will see a note that this URL is a “Page with redirect”, which is what we’d expect to see for a correctly implemented redirect.
 Note that a page with a redirect will not be indexed.
 Learn more about Google’s Page Indexing reports and why these pages are not indexed.

 Another way of testing a redirect is to use a tool like WhereGoes.
 In WhereGoes, you can enter a URL, confirm that the proper response is returned when it is redirected, and confirm the URL redirects to the right location.
 Begin by entering the URL on Where Goes’s main screen and then click “Trace URL”.

 The result will then be returned.
 In this example, you can see that /tech-seo/controlling-search-robots/ on my website redirects with a 301 response to the /noindex-vs-nofollow-vs-disallow/ article.

 Get Help With Your Redirects

 Want help with your website’s redirects or have more questions about redirects?
-Contact me today to discuss how the Elementive team and I can help.
+Contact me today to discuss how I can help.
 Or, if you prefer a more DIY approach, order my book, Tech SEO Guide, a reference guide to help you address redirects and other technical SEO issues affecting your website.